PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

     :param func: the function to be used to convert results to named tuples

 You can use this if you want to create different kinds of named tuples returned by the :meth:`pgqueryobject.namedresult` method.
+If you set this function to *None*, then it will become equal to :meth:`pgqueryobject.getresult`.

+.. versionadded:: 4.1

 Module constants